 Off the Slopes

-The majority of our accommodation is located in the Wadano area, near Happo-One.
-This area offers a good range of accommodation from western style hotels to self-catering apartments at a variety of standards meaning there is something to suit most requirements.
+These areas offer a great range of accommodation from western style hotels, to Japanese ryokan, to self-catering apartments at a variety of standards meaning there is something to suit most requirements.

 Just in case all those resorts weren’t enough for you, you can also add on skiing in Nozawa Onsen and include some time in the cities of Kyoto and Tokyo with our Nagano Safari.